kamali-sina/kamali-sina.github.io/_pages/about.md

 Ever since I learned about blockchains, I've been fascinated by the possibilities and capabilities they have.
 Recently, I'm more focused in other areas of applied cryptography.
 However, I might go back to the area if I find a project I feel motivated by.

 I have also always been interested in games in all forms, from boardgames to videogames.
 I have developed a few games and love doing so.
 Although I have been less active in this field, I do hope to return to creating games as a hobby in the future.
-Checkout [Sins & Virtues](https://github.com/kamali-sina/Sins-Virtues-Legacy/tree/main) if you're interested in checking out what I've created in the past.
+Checkout [Sins & Virtues](https://github.com/kamali-sina/Sins-Virtues-Legacy/tree/main) if you're interested in seeing what I've created in the past.

 ## Background